Sheights/StarboundSimpleVoreMod/mods/StarboundSimpleVoreModVSO/readme.md

 Sometimes there is a bidirectional need and messages are sent back and forth as opposed to using the return value from a message call.

+## Additional notes

+	Unzipping the mod somtimes causes a folder problem, where there is an additional layer of folder.
+You have to move this up one to make the folder structure look correctly
+	(add picture)
+	Make sure to backup your player/universe stuff!
+Sometimes, mods (like FU) will break your players if other mods are used, but should work with a new player.
+Have not determined how to correct this.
+	There is a large list of "FAQ" type questions we need to answer in a faq.
+Working on it, including a installation, spriting and how to tutorial which will probably start as a video.